 Arlington is often considered a sports city, with excellent entertainment activities that give us a rush of adrenaline.
 But, where is the historic site of the town?
 If you are a curious tourist that wants to discover the city more deeply or a resident willing to know the history of their home town, then this blog is for you.
 Discover the past of this beautiful place with these unique things to do in Arlington, whether they are entertainment venues, museums, or just ancient spots.

-Known as “Vegas Before Vegas,” Top O’ Hill Terrace was a casino, restaurant, tea garden, and brothel that was very popular among gamblers and gangsters of nearly a century ago.
-But, since the 50s, the gambling operation was stopped, and the Bible Baptist Seminary bought top O’ Hill Terrace.
-Nowadays, you can book a guided tour to explore and learn about some of the structures that remain, and even see the famous tunnel that was used to scape authority.
+Known as “Vegas Before Vegas,” Top O’ Hill Terrace was a casino, restaurant, tea garden, and brothel that was very popular among gamblers and gangsters nearly a century ago.
+But, in the 50s, the gambling operation was stopped, and the Bible Baptist Seminary bought top O’ Hill Terrace.
+Nowadays, you can book a guided tour to explore and learn about some of the structures that remain, and even see the famous tunnel that was used to escape authority.

 If you want to go further into history, visit Village Creek to learn about archeological excavations that show evidence of several prehistoric villages in the lands of Arlington.
 According to artifacts and other signs found in the Village, native Indians used to hunt and gather food in the area, and, a few centuries after, there was a conflict between settlers and the natives that resulted in the famous Battle of Village Creek.

 Being one of Arlington’s most important public institutions, The University of Texas has more than a century of history, passing through a series of transformations, from private schools to military academies.
 Visiting the campus is one big journey by itself: more than 100 buildings distributed in 420 acres.
 If you want to check out the student’s life, don’t skip this visit.